wmhilton-stoplight/platform-docs/2.-workspaces/m.groups.md

 <!-- theme: info -->
 > This feature is available on the Stoplight **Professional** and **Enterprise** plans.

+> As of October 5, 2022, if you were using the Groups feature to manage user access to projects this functionality has been moved to [Teams](teams.md).
+The Groups feature is now only used for organizing projects and the project sidebar.

 Groups provide a way to organize projects for easy navigation and maintenance.

 For example, Stoplight uses groups to organize its public documentation into two groups: one primarily focused on the Stoplight platform and one for open-source products.